A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Introduction

 \section{Introduction}

-In this paper, we study a evolutionary partial differential equation (PDE) that involves the half-Laplacian operator, derived from the Riesz fractional Laplacian, along with an additional differential operator \(\mathcal{L}\).
-This half-Laplacian, also referred to as the half fractional diffusion operator, can be regarded as a nonlocal generalization of the classical Laplacian.
+In this paper, we study an evolutionary partial differential equation (PDE) that involves the half-Laplacian operator $\hlap$, along with an additional differential operator \(\mathcal{L}\).
+The half-Laplacian, also referred to as the half fractional diffusion operator, can be regarded as a nonlocal generalization of the classical Laplacian.
 It arises in various physical applications, such as the Peierls-Nabarro model describing dislocations in crystals \cite{crystals}, and in the Benjamin-Ono equation related to hydrodynamics \cite{Benjamin-Ono1, Benjamin-Ono2}.